cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Check-out:** What will I do until the next Weekly?
 One minute timebox per circle member. _(5 minutes)_

 ## Week 9
+In this week you will start working on the second iteration of your key results.
+In addition you will reflect on your top 10 knowledge assets and the knowledge domains you might contribute expertise and experiences to your network.

 **Agenda for Week 9:**

 * **Check-in:** What happened since the last check-in?
 What changed in the key results?
 What is slowing me down?
 Two minute timebox per circle member. _(10 minutes)_